LCA-ActivityBrowser/activity-browser/activity_browser/docs/wiki/Tutorials.md

 - Create a new activity named _'coal mining'_ with as `Product` name _'coal'_ and as `Unit` _'kilogram'_.
 - Again add the _'carbon dioxide, fossil'_ biosphere flow to the activity, set the `Amount` to 0.15 kilogram.
-- Now switch back to the `Activity Details` of the process _'electricity production, coal'_.
+- Now switch back to the `Activity Details` of the activity _'electricity production, coal'_.
+  - Remember, if you have closed this activity in the mean time, you need to re-enable the `Edit Activty` toggle.
 - From the database _'first lca tutorial'_ add the _'coal mining'_ activity you just created to the `Technosphere Flows` table of the _electricity production_ process.
   - Remember to show the `Technosphere Flows` table again before adding the flow.